 Canada is not immune to right-wing extremism.
 Public Safety Canada's 2017 Public Report on the Terrorist Threat to Canada found that while the extreme right is "not an ideologically coherent group," there is "always the potential" for terrorism motivated by right-wing ideologies.
 According to Public Safety Canada, right-wing extremists are particularly active online, utilizing chat forums and online networks.
 A 2016 study published in the Studies in Conflict & Terrorism journal found that at least 100 right-wing extremist groups were active in Canada in recent years, most notably in Quebec, Alberta, and British Columbia.
 Groups and individuals subscribing to right-wing extremist ideology have been responsible for a number of violent incidents in the country, including the high-profile shooting of three police officers in New Brunswick in June 2014 by lone-wolf Justin Bourque.
 Bourque had reportedly previously posted pro-gun and anti-government messages on social media.
-(Sources: Public Safety Canada [38], National Post [39], Vice News [40], Studies in Conflict & Terrorism [41])
+(Sources: Public Safety Canada, National Post, Vice News, Studies in Conflict & Terrorism)

 In January 2017, a suspected far-right extremist gunman opened fire at the Quebec Islamic Cultural Centre in Quebec City during Sunday evening prayers, killing six people and wounding 19 others.
 The shooter, 27-year-old Alexandre Bissonnette, was reportedly known by Quebec-based activists for holding nationalist, anti-feminist views.
 He was reported to have been inspired by anti-immigrant, far-right ideology.
 The shooting came on the same weekend that Justin Trudeau announced that refugees would be welcome in Canada, directly following President Donald Trump's ban on citizens from seven Muslim-majority countries.
 Canada accepted more than 39,000 Syrian refugees in 2016.
-(Sources: Reuters [42], Reuters [43], BBC News [44], Globe and Mail [27], U.S. Department of State [45])
+(Sources: Reuters, Reuters, BBC News, Globe and Mail, U.S. Department of State)

 In June 2019, the Canadian government designated white supremacist groups Blood & Honour and Combat 18 as terrorist entities.
 The designations marked the first time Canada had labeled white supremacist groups as terrorists.
-(Source: Government of Canada [46])
+In February 2021, the government added far-right groups Atomwaffen Division, The Base, Proud Boys, and Russian Imperial Movement.
+After a Muslim family was struck and killed in a vehicle attack in Ontario in June 2021, Trudeau pledged to combat far-right groups and online hate.
+(Sources: Government of Canada, Government of Canada, Reuters)

 On June 19, 2020, the London-based Institute for Strategic Dialogue (ISD) published a report claiming that over 6,600 right-wing extremist social media pages, channels, and accounts have been linked to Canadians.
 According to a senior researcher at ISD, the June 2020 U.S. protests against systemic racism and police brutality have dramatically increased the number of right-wing sentiments online.
 According to the study, right-wing extremists have posted content endorsing explicit violence and illegal hate speech.
 The five subgroups represented among the study are: white supremacists, ethnonationalists, anti-Muslim groups, militia groups, and "incels."
 According to the study, ethnonationalists represent the most active users on social media platforms.
-(Sources: Global News [47], Institute for Strategic Dialogue [48])
+(Sources: Global News, Institute for Strategic Dialogue)